VERONYannick/SnapVision/README.md

 Only resize images (if you already have a local dataset)

-## opti_img_single.py

-Resize only 1 img (for snapcodes)

 ## seed.py

-Apply a snapcode on a fraction of dataset and create folders of images with and without a snapcode
+Apply a sticker on a fraction of dataset and create folders of images with and without a sticker
-Create picture with snapcode by pasting a snapcode on the picture at random (scale, rotation, position)
+Create picture with sticker by pasting a png on the picture at random (scale, rotation, position)

 ## train.py